-Preferred Sub-alternative 2e affords the highest probability of long-term positive economic effects, as well as the highest probability of greater short-term direct negative economic effects.
-In terms of least to most long-term, direct, positive economic effects, the sub-alternatives for Preferred Alternative 2 would be 2a, 2b, 2c, 2d, and Preferred Sub-alternative 2e.
-Until further biological effects are provided, it is not clear where Sub-alternative 2f fits into the ranking.
-Nonetheless, Sub-alternative 2f would provide fewer long-term, direct, positive economic effects than Preferred Sub-alternative 2e.
+For the commercial sector of the GA-NC stock, except for Alternative 1 (No Action), Preferred Alternative 2, Sub-alternative 2e affords the highest probability of long-term positive economic effects, as well as the highest probability of greater short-term direct negative economic effects.
+In terms of least to most long-term, direct, positive economic effects for the commercial sector, the sub-alternatives for Preferred Alternative 2 would be 2a, Preferred 2b, 2c, 2d, and then Sub-alternative 2e.
+It is not clear where Sub-alternative 2f would fit in the rankings, however; in the long-term, it would be expected to fall between Sub-alternative 2a and Sub-alternative 2e.